pomerium/pomerium/docs/guides/transmission.md

 ### Transmission Config

 :::tip
-Don't forget to switch your teminal prompt to the Transmission host before continuing.
+Don't forget to switch your terminal prompt to the Transmission host before continuing.
 :::

 1. If you don't already have the Transmission daemon installed, install it through your distro's package manager.
 The commands to install and configure Transmission below assume a Debian-based Linux distribution, but can be adapted for any Linux distro: